 “At the end of the day, the amount we should all put aside for retirement is the most we can.
 You don’t need a calculator to tell you that’s the sole determinant of the quality of retirement you’ll have and when it will begin.”

 Of course, changing your saving habits will take time.
 Just as you can’t go from a couch potato to a marathoner in a few weeks, you need to gradually transition to your new, more financially responsible lifestyle.

-In “Resolutions 2018: Save More Money Using 5 Fun Tricks,” we outline several ways that you can slowly add fuel to your savings strategy.
-One is known as the “52-week savings challenge.”
+Last year, we outlined several ways that you can slowly add fuel to your savings strategy.
+The lessons are just as good in 2021.
+One of these methods is known as the “52-week savings challenge.”

 Obviously, you’ll need to supercharge this strategy if you hope to reach your goal in 15 years.
 But any step in the right direction is a good one.
-As the well-worn — but true — axiom goes, “A journey of 1,000 miles begins with a single step.”
+As the well-worn axiom goes, “A journey of a thousand miles begins with a single step.”

 If you are getting a late start, check out “Ask Stacy: How Do I Invest for Retirement Without Risk?”
 In this video, Stacy offers tips to investors in their 60s who are trying to build a nest egg while earning “decent returns without indecent risk.”

 Finally, consider enrolling in one — or both — of two Money Talks News’ courses taught by Money Talks News founder Stacy Johnson.